 > Lumea Pierduta (The Lost World) is a forested karst basin.
-It is guarded by the Ursului Valley and the Seaca Valley (where you can find the Cetatile Ponorului Chalet) both joined by forest roads.
+It is guarded by the Bear’s Valley and the Dry Valley (where you can find the Cetatile Ponorului Chalet) both joined by forest roads.
 It is the cavers’ world as the Lost World hides a rich network of active galleries.

 These are accessible through some spectacular pit caves, entrance gates into the underground:

-– Caput Cave is the one that collects the waters in this hydro-graphical basin.
+- Caput Cave is the one that collects the waters in this hydro-graphical basin.
 This 1800 m cave is accessible only with caving equipment.
-You can visit its mouth, the place where water falls down in a 10 m shaft.
-You can have another spectacular lookout if you climb a bit on the right of the entrance, up to a platform above some deep shafts.
+You can visit it at the entrance, the place where water falls down in a 10 m shaft.
+There’s another spectacular lookout if you climb a bit on the right of the entrance, up to a platform above some deep shafts.

-Two springs, the Izbucul Ursului and the Izbucul Rece form the Ursului Valley that will soon lose in the river bed.
+Two springs, the Bear’s spring and the Cold spring form the Bear’s Valley that will soon lose in the river bed.

 >The Ponor Glade is known as one of the few karst fields in the country.